 Air Marshall Sir Robert Victor Goddard was sent to inspect an abandoned airfield in Edinburgh in 1935.
 It was dilapidated, of which he made note.
-He got back in his plane and took off.
-Heavy rain and low visibility prevented him from going too far, so he turned around and headed back to the airfield to wait out the storm.
+He got back in his plane and took off, but heavy rain and low visibility prevented him from going too far.
+So, he turned around and headed back to the airfield to wait out the storm.

 As he approached the landing strip, though, something very strange happened.
 The clouds cleared, the sun shone brightly, and he saw that the previously abandoned land was now bustling with mechanics in blue jumpsuits.
 There were four yellow planes on the tarmac, and one of them was a kind he had never seen before.
 Keep in mind, this guy was a military pilot.
 He was pretty familiar with all the different plane models available at the time.

 Goddard was totally confused.
 Had he imagined it?
 Was he hallucinating?
 Was it a dream?
 It couldn't be real, certainly.
 But four years later, he was sent back to the airfield.
-Far from being abandoned, it was now in full use, complete with blue-jumpsuited mechanics and yellow planes.
-And sitting on the runway was the plane he couldn't identify in 1934: a Miles Magister.
-The Magister was first manufactured in 1937, three years after Goddard first saw it.
+Far from being abandoned, it was now in full use, complete with blue-jumpsuit-wearing mechanics and yellow planes.
+And sitting on the runway was the plane he couldn't identify in 1935: a Miles Magister.
+The Magister was first manufactured in 1938, three years after Goddard initially saw it.

 Goddard's story is convincing because he wasn't even trying to travel through time - something unexplainable just happened to him.